vespakoen/docs/session/config.md

 	'table' => 'sessions'

-Great!
 All you need to do now is set the driver in the **application/config/session.php** file:

 	'driver' => 'database'